safesoftware/FMETraining/ServerAuthoring1Basics/Exercise6.md

 By completing this exercise you have learned how to:
 <br>
 <ul><li>Create child workspaces that read and write resources datasets</li>
-<li>Create a master workspace that runs the child workspaces using the FMEServerJobSubmitter</li>
+<li>Create a master workspace that runs the child workspaces using the FMEServerJobSubmitter</li></ul>
-<li>Set up an FMEServerJobSubmitter to automatically use as input the output from a previous workspace</li></ul>
 </span>
 </td>
 </tr>